MicroEJ/docs/index.rst

       :alt: Docs

 Welcome to MicroEJ developer documentation.
-Browse the following chapters to familiarize yourself with MicroEJ Technology and understand the principles of app and platform development with MicroEJ.
+Browse the following chapters to familiarize yourself and understand the principles of development with MicroEJ Technology.

 - The `Glossary <glossary.html>`_ chapter describes MicroEJ terminology.
 - The `Overview <overview/index.html>`_ chapter introduces MicroEJ products and technology.
-- The `SDK User Guide <SDKUserGuide/index.html>`_ chapter presents the MicroEJ Software Development Kit.
+- The `SDK User Guide <SDKUserGuide/index.html>`_ chapter presents MICROEJ SDK (Software Development Kit).
-- The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents how to develop a Java application.
+- The `Application Developer Guide <ApplicationDeveloperGuide/index.html>`_ presents how to develop a (Java) application on MICROEJ VEE (Virtual Execution Environment).
 - The `VEE Porting Guide <VEEPortingGuide/index.html>`_ teaches you how to integrate MICROEJ VEE to a C Board Support Package as well as simulation configurations.
 - The `Kernel Developer Guide <KernelDeveloperGuide/index.html>`_ introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows.
 - The `Tutorials <Tutorials/index.html>`_ chapter covers a variety of topics related to developing with the MicroEJ ecosystem.